karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ## Routing capabilities

-Let's now discuss how Kong matches a request to the configured `hosts`, `uris` and `methods` properties (or fields) of your API.
+Let's now discuss how Qordoba matches a request to the configured `hosts`, `uris` and `methods` properties (or fields) of your API.
 Note that all three of these fields are **optional**, but at least **one of them** must be specified.
 For a client request to match an API: